 Pair this with a microSD card for a budget option.

-Another popular route for the best USB storage on your Tesla is to get a microSD card and an adapter.
+Another popular route for the USB drive on your Tesla is to get a SD cards (or microSD card) and an adapter.
 There are many options in this category, including the highly-rated SanDisk Mobile Mate, the very-popular Vanja, SmartQ C350, and others.
 The biggest upside is that many of these adapters have microUSB, USB-C, or Lightning ports on one end, making it easy to browse footage on your smartphone.

 Regardless of which SD card reader you choose, you’re going to have to pair it with a microSD card.
 We recommend a card with MLC flash, which typically you’ll see signified by “high endurance” branding.
 Some options to pair with your USB Type-C reader include: Samsung Pro Endurance in various capacities, SanDisk high endurance in various capacities, or Transcend High Endurance in various capacities.